Latest Quarterly Report

 Given the Adjudicator’s continuing discussions with Arqiva about pass-through costs and billing for electricity, particular attention is given to this aspect of offers which Simon reviews.

-1.4 Meetings with Stakeholders
+1.5 Meetings with Stakeholders

 During this period the Transmission Adjudicator, Glyn Jones, and his team held meetings either face-to-face or via video conference using Teams with:

-Arqiva BBC CMA
+Arqiva Bauer Media BBC

-1.5 Monitoring Key Industry Developments
+1.6 Monitoring Key Industry Developments

 The Adjudicator continues to monitor key announcements and developments which may affect broadcast transmission.
 In this quarter these included:

-1.6 The Adjudicator’s Team
+1.7 The Adjudicator’s Team

 In addition, Alice Wallace-Wright of Hogan Lovells International LLP provides legal advice, Professor Geoffrey Myers provides ad-hoc advice on economics and regulation, and Simon Mason provides ad-hoc technical expertise and advice.